Supplemental Grants Overview

 - We hold or sponsor at least one fundraising event annually.

-- We’ve been in operation for more than one year.
+- We’ve been operating as a California 501(c)3 for more than two years.

 In regards to your project or program:

 - The project or program we’re requesting funding for is based in California.

 - The success of our project will provide a lasting benefit to your community.